From Zero

 From Zero is the eighth studio album by American rock band Linkin Park.
 It was released on November 15, 2024, through Warner Records and Machine Shop, and is Linkin Park's first studio album since One More Light (2017).
-This is also their first album with vocalist Emily Armstrong and drummer Colin Brittain following the death of vocalist Chester Bennington in 2017 and departure of drummer and band co-founder Rob Bourdon.
+This is also their first album with vocalist Emily Armstrong and drummer Colin Brittain, following the death of vocalist Chester Bennington in 2017 and departure of drummer and band co-founder Rob Bourdon.
 The album's title has a double meaning; it is a reference to both the band's original name, Xero, and the band's new chapter with Armstrong and Brittain.
-The album marks the band's return to the nu metal, alternative metal, and rap rock genres while still incorporating some of the experimental sounds from their later records.
+The album marks the band's return to the nu metal, alternative metal, and rap rock genres, while incorporating some of the experimental sounds from their later records.

 Four singles from the album were released ahead of the album's debut; "The Emptiness Machine", "Heavy Is the Crown", "Over Each Other", and "Two Faced".
 From Zero received generally favorable reviews from critics and was a commercial success, reaching number one in the charts of more than 10 different countries.
 The album was named album of the year by Revolver magazine and listed as the best rock album of 2024 by Loudwire.
 At the 68th Annual Grammy Awards it was nominated for Best Rock Album, while lead single "The Emptiness Machine" was nominated for Best Rock Performance.

-A tour in support of the album, the From Zero World Tour, began in September 2024 and is set to conclude in June 2026.
-A deluxe edition of the album was released on May 16, 2025, featuring live recordings and three new songs: "Up From the Bottom", "Unshatter", and "Let You Fade".
+A concert tour in support of the album, the From Zero World Tour, began in September 2024 and concluded in June 2026.
+A deluxe edition of the album was released on May 16, 2025, featuring live recordings and three new songs: "Up From the Bottom", "Unshatter", and "Let You Fade," the former two of which were released as singles.